Singhvikram7/Entrata/ReandMe.md

 UiElements.Java -> This Class Storing Dom Objects of Entrata in String Form.

 EntraEnum.java -> This class contains Names of Multiple Product and methods etc .
-We can use this class to Store Unchangable objects.
-For expamle products of entrata.
+We can use this class to Store Un changeable objects.
+For example products of Entrata.

-EntrataModule.java -> This class contains method to convert UiElements into WebElements , so that code should be reausable and easy readable because All the web elements will be stored at same place. also we can make changes at one place for multiple web elements
+EntrataModule.java -> This class contains method to convert UiElements into WebElements , so that code should be reusable and easy readable because All the web elements will be stored at same place. also we can make changes at one place for multiple web elements

 EntrataWorkFlow.java -> This class is doing multiple operation and validation for entrata module by use of AutomationHelper.java class and EntrataModule.java

 EntaraUi.java ->This class is being used to run test cases.

+EntrataObjectHelper.class -> This will help to get the instance of objects.

 ______________________________________________________________________________________________________________________________________
 Config.Properties -> It contains browser name and url at one place so that if someone wants to run case in different browser